-In the UK, almost one million motorists drive a company car.
-Recent figures released by HM Customs and Revenue (HMRC) show an increase in the number of company cars on the road for the first time in 10 years, with 950,000 employees paying benefit-in-kind (BIK) tax on a company car in 2014/15, representing a 1% rise on the year before.
+Here in the UK, almost one million motorists drive a company car.
+Figures released by HM Customs and Revenue (HMRC) show an increase in the number of company cars on the road for the first time in 10 years, with 950,000 employees paying benefit-in-kind (BIK) tax on a company car in 2014/15, representing a 1% rise on the year before.

 But while a company car is still considered a desirable job perk, many employers are now offering a company car allowance as an alternative to a company car.
 But what is the difference between a company car and a company car allowance and which option is right for you?